nbena/smallben/readme.md

 - `GroupID`: unique identifier useful to group jobs together
 - `SuperGroupID`: unique identifier useful to group groups of jobs together.
 For instance, it can be used to model different users.
 The semantic is left to the user.

-Depending on the underlying storage, the `ID` might be unique together in each `GroupID`, and the same might applies for `GroupID` within `SuperGroupID`.
-In fact, this is how the current storage works.

 The concrete execution logic of a `Job` is wrapped in the `CronJob` interface, which is defined as follows.

 ```go